invoke-ai/InvokeAI/docs/installation/INSTALL_SOURCE.md

 Though there are multiple steps, there really is only one click involved to kick off the process.

-1. The 1-click installer is distributed in ZIP files.
+1. The source installer is distributed in ZIP files.
 Download the one that is appropriate for your operating system:

   !!! todo "Change the URLs after release"